- Remote dive sites in the deepest Southern Maldvies atolls with few divers

 The Deep South Southern Sharks atolls itinerary will suit any diver that has explored the north and central Maldives but not yet ventured this far south.
 Few divers travel this way and you are certain of week far from the madding crowd.
 Due to the remote nature of the dive sites, the Deep South Southern Sharks itinerary is more suitable for experienced divers (100+ dives) and there is a good focus on drift diving.
-17 dives are on offer over a nerve tingling week that will stand out for all the right reasons.
+This is a nerve tingling week that will stand out for all the right reasons.
 Think you have dived the Maldives?
 Think again!

 - Average Water Temp: 28 - 30 C